emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 applies also to all TLS-based EAP methods which can tunnel other EAP methods.
 As a result, this document updates {{RFC9427}}.

+In general, the reason to use a non-TLS-based EAP method inside of a TLS-based EAP method such as TEAP is for privacy.
+Many previous EAP methods may leak information about user identity, and those leaks are prevented by running the method inside of a protected TLS tunnel.

 EAP-TLS is permitted in Phase 2 for two use-cases.
 The first is when TLS 1.2 is used, as the client certificate is not protected as with TLS 1.3.
-It is therefore RECOMMENDED that when TLS 1.3 is used, the client certificate is sent in Phase 1, instead of doing EAP-TLS in Phase 2.
+It is therefore RECOMMENDED that when TLS 1.3 is used for the outer TEAP exchange, the client certificate is sent in Phase 1, instead of doing EAP-TLS in Phase 2.
+This behavior will simplify the authentication exchange, and use fewer round trips than doing EAP-TLS inside of TEAP.

 The second use-case for EAP-TLS in Phase 2 is where both the user and machine use client certificates for authentication.
-Since TLS only permits one client certificate to be presented, only one certificate can be used in Phase 1.
+Since TLS permits only one client certificate to be presented, only one certificate can be used in Phase 1.
 The second certificate is then presented via EAP-TLS in Phase 2.

 For basic password authentication, it is RECOMMENDED that this method